babaknaimi/duckdb-geotiff/README.md

 The function streams; it does not load the full raster in memory.

-NoData values are returned as NULL.
+NoData values are returned as NA.

 ### R example: